carsontang/CarND-Behavioral-Cloning-P3/writeup_report.md

 ### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving and recovering from the left and right sides of the road

 For details about how I created the training data, see the next section.